-Huh?
-Isn’t this the whole reason that we take vows?
-The vows say “for better or for worse, in good times and in bad, in sickness and in health, until death do us part.”
-The very existence of these vows anticipate the fact that difficult challenges are going to arise in a normal marriage.
+The traditional vows say something like “for better or for worse, in good times and in bad, in sickness and in health, until death do us part.”
+The very existence of these vows anticipate the fact that difficult challenges are always going to arise in a normal marriage.
 That’s exactly why you take those vows!
-This culture of easy divorce without any moral resistance from anyone is a logical head scratcher for sure.
+The American culture of casual divorces without any moral accountability is a logical head scratcher for sure.
+It makes no sense.
 It’s bad for spouses.
 Bad for children.
 Bad for families and friends.
 Bad for society as a whole.
-And all this badness is built upon people telling lies publicly.
+The modern breakdown of the family has led to unspeakable suffering for millions.
+Once the family is shattered, individual human beings get shattered.
+The collateral damage of divorce is far reaching.
+The wounds may persist for a lifetime.
+This culture of casual infidelity that we Americans have created may be one of the most significant factors that has led us into our current turmoil.
+And all this badness is built upon one simple thing: people telling lies.

-What could be worse than deserting the one person you have solemnly promised to love and support for the rest of your life?
-What could be more morally perverted than abandoning the one single person on earth who you have promised never to abandon?
+What could be more destructive than tearing apart a family, walking away from the one person you have solemnly promised to love and support forever?
+What could be more corrupt than abandoning the only person you have promised never to abandon?

-There are many good and valid reasons to have a big elaborate wedding celebration, especially when it serves to strengthen the bond of extended family and friends.
+There are many good and valid reasons to have a big elaborate wedding celebration, especially when it serves to strengthen the bond of community among extended family and friends.
 I enjoy such weddings.
 Margy and I had one ourselves.
 But as far as its role in committing us to each other as husband and wife, a simple and sincere Tuesday morning wedding would have worked just as well.
-All it takes is two people who aren’t lying when they take a vow.
+All it takes is two people who are telling the truth when they take a vow.

 That can be done on a Tuesday morning.